ignition-is-go/rship-touchdesigner/README.md

 6. Save the project
 7. Verify the COMP appears as a target in the rship GUI
 > NOTE: If the Base COMP is renamed, it will automatically track through to the rship GUI
-8. Add parameters to the Base COMP and bind them to other parameters in the network, manually or by using the buddy
+8. Add a parameter to the Base COMP and bind it to another parameter in the network, manually or by using the buddy
+9. Save the project
+10. Verify the parameter appears in the rship GUI as a target

 ## Using the Buddy